1wunderkind/loopgpt-backend/docs/legal/TERMS_OF_SERVICE.md

 ## Appendix: Definitions

-**"Service"** means the LoopGPT platform, including website, mobile apps, and APIs.
+**"Service"** means the LooptOS platform, including website, mobile apps, and APIs.

 **"User"** means any person who accesses or uses the Service.

 **"Content"** means text, images, data, and other materials on the Service.

-**"Third-Party Services"** means external services integrated with LoopGPT.
+**"Third-Party Services"** means external services integrated with LooptOS.

 **"Personal Data"** means information relating to an identified or identifiable person.

 ---

-**By using LoopGPT, you acknowledge that you have read, understood, and agree to be bound by these Terms of Service.**
+**By using LooptOS, you acknowledge that you have read, understood, and agree to be bound by these Terms of Service.**

 **Effective Date:** December 2, 2024